Back to Learning CenterEmail Authentication

 1. Reputation separation.
 Bulk and transactional traffic builds its own sending history without dragging your root domain's reputation along.

 2. No record conflicts.
-The root domain of a business almost always has an existing SPF record and MX records for Microsoft 365 or Google Workspace.
+The root domain of a business almost always has an existing SPF record and MX records for Microsoft 365 or Google Workspace, which an MX record lookup will show you.
 A fresh subdomain starts empty, so you can paste Mailgun's records without merging anything or breaking inbound mail.

 3. Easier multi-service management.
 If you run email for clients as an MSP, a mg. subdomain per client domain keeps each platform's records isolated and auditable.